redfin/react-server/docs/data-proposal.md

 Returns a promise that resolves when there are no more pending values in the Store's `state`.

-## RootComponents
+## RootElements

-### `TritonData.createRootComponent(store: Store, element: ReactElement | Function(props: Object) : ReactElement) : ReactElement`
+### `RootElements.createRootElement(store: Store, element: ReactElement | Function(props: Object) : ReactElement) : ReactElement`

-Takes in a Store and a ReactElement or a Function to create a Root Component that is linked in a one-way data flow with the Store.
+Takes in a Store and a ReactElement or a Function to create a Root Element that is linked in a one-way data flow with the Store.

-If `element` is a ReactElement, the Root Component will be that element with a `prop` for every key-value pair in the Store's `state` mixed in.
-Any change events in the Store will automatically update the Root Component's props and, of course, force a re-render.
+If `element` is a ReactElement, the Root Element will be that element with a `prop` for every key-value pair in the Store's `state` mixed in.
+Any change events in the Store will automatically update the Root Element's props and, of course, force a re-render.

 If `element` is a Function, it will be called every time the Store updates with the state, and it should return a ReactElement that should be used at that moment.
 This is useful, for example, for mapping names that the Store uses to names that the control uses:

 ```
 // imagine store has fields foo and bar, which you want
 // to put into a React component's props baz and qux.
-var element = TritonData.createRootComponent(store, (props) => {
+var element = RootElements.createRootElement(store, (props) => {
     return <MyComponent foo={props.baz} bar={props.qux}/>;
 });
 ```

 This method would be most likely called in Triton's Page API method `getElements`.

-### `TritonData.createRootComponentWhen(names: [String], store: Store, element: ReactElement | Function(props: Object) : ReactElement) : EarlyPromise(ReactElement)`
+### `RootElements.createRootElementWhen(names: [String], store: Store, element: ReactElement | Function(props: Object) : ReactElement) : EarlyPromise(ReactElement)`

 Returns an `EarlyPromise` of a ReactElement that resolves when all the values in `names` are not pending and not `undefined`.

-If `element` is a ReactElement, the Root Component will be that element with a `prop` for every key-value pair in the Store's `state` mixed in.
-Any change events in the Store will automatically update the Root Component's props and, of course, force a re-render.
-Note that *all* of the Store's `state` is mixed in to the Root Component, not just the properties referenced in `names`.
+If `element` is a ReactElement, the Root Element will be that element with a `prop` for every key-value pair in the Store's `state` mixed in.
+Any change events in the Store will automatically update the Root Element's props and, of course, force a re-render.
+Note that *all* of the Store's `state` is mixed in to the Root Element, not just the properties referenced in `names`.

 If `element` is a Function, it will be called every time the Store updates with the state, and it should return a ReactElement that should be used at that moment.

 If the Promise is resolved Early, it returns the Element that would be created with the state available at the time.

-### `TritonData.createRootComponentWhenResolved(store: Store, element: ReactElement | Function(props: Object) : ReactElement) : EarlyPromise(ReactElement)`
+### `RootElements.createRootElementWhenResolved(store: Store, element: ReactElement | Function(props: Object) : ReactElement) : EarlyPromise(ReactElement)`

-Exactly like `createRootComponentWhen`, except that the resulting EarlyPromise resolves when there are no pending values in `state`.
+Exactly like `createRootElementWhen`, except that the resulting EarlyPromise resolves when there are no pending values in `state`.